bet4a/d3wiki/SVG-Shapes.md

 <a name="diagonal_target" href="SVG-Shapes#wiki-diagonal_target">#</a> diagonal.<b>target</b>([<i>target</i>])

 If *target* is specified, sets the *target*-accessor to the specified function or constant.
 If *target* is not specified, returns the current *target*-accessor.
-The purpose of the *target* accessor is to return an object that describes the ending point of the diagonal.
-The returned object is subsequently passed to the [projection](SVG-Shapes#wiki-diagonal_projection).
+The purpose of the *target* accessor is to return an object of the form `{x, y}` that describes the ending point of the diagonal.
+(The returned object is subsequently passed to the [projection](SVG-Shapes#wiki-diagonal_projection).)
 The default accessor assumes that the input data is an object with suitably-named attributes:

 ```javascript
 function target(d) {